 As an occupational therapist, I receive a lot of questions about specific sensory quirks that a parent may be seeing in their child.
 “My child tends to frequently mouth and chew items.”
 “My child tends to bump into things a lot.”
 “My child tends to cover their ears whenever they hear the air conditioner.”
 “My child can spin and swing for hours without stopping.”
 These are concerns that I receive frequently with the families I work with.

 Tactile: Tactile input is defined as information that we receive from skin receptors about touch, pressure, temperature, and pain.

-Tactile defensiveness is an over responsiveness to tactile input.
+Tactile defensiveness, sometimes referred to as tactile hypersensitivity or tactile sensitivity, is an over responsiveness to tactile input.
 Children with tactile defensiveness may exhibit a low threshold for registering a tactile sense.
 Tactile defensiveness may look like the following with your loved one:

 Tactile sensory seeking behaviors may occur for a child who is under responsive to touch and may exhibit a high threshold for registering a tactile sensation.
 These kids may exhibit tactile seeking behaviors in order to register the tactile sense.
 Your child may demonstrate the following behaviors if he/she is tactile seeking:

 Proprioception: In each of our joints, we have receptors called proprioceptors that send us information about our body position, weight bearing, stretching, pulling/pushing/lifting against resistance, and movement.